-The clinical survivorship programs offered by the Lurie Cancer Center provide exceptional opportunities for multidisciplinary clinical and translational research and for transforming scientific discovery into precision and evidence-based cancer care.
+The clinical survivorship programs at the Lurie Cancer Center provide exceptional opportunities for multidisciplinary clinical and translational research, and for transforming scientific discovery into state-of-the-art, evidence-based survivorship care.evidence-based cancer care.

-At the Cancer Survivorship Institute, we work closely with our Population Science Programs' more than 35 faculty members to study environmental, biobehavioral, psychosocial and genetic factors in cancer survivorship.
-We research the psychosocial and physical effects on cancer survivors, their families and the community and behavioral interventions to improve patient-reported outcomes.
+The Cancer Survivorship Institute (CSI), collaborates with more than 90 faculty members from our Population Science Programs' Cancer Control & Survivorship and Cancer Prevention Programs to study environmental, biobehavioral, psychosocial and genetic factors in survivorship.
+In addition, we study the psychosocial and physical concerns of cancer survivors, their families and the community, as well as behavioral interventions to improve patient-reported outcomes.

-We also work closely with the Behavioral and Psychosocial Research Training Program in Cancer Prevention and Control.
+We also work closely with the Behavioral and Psychosocial Research Training Program in Cancer Prevention and Control, an NCI-funded postdoctoral program designed to equip participants to work at the interfaces between behavioral and social science, technology, clinical oncology and cancer biology.

 Survivorship Clinical Trials